Karel Traxler: Traxler Variation

+Problem composer

-Because Traxler was a Roman-Catholic priest, he rarely played chess in serious competitions.
+Because Traxler was a Roman Catholic priest, he rarely played chess in serious competitions.
 As a composer of chess problems he pursued the style of Bohemian school.
 He wrote under a number of pseudonyms: Anonymus z Tábora, Karel Kaplan, Vis Maior und Karel Zboněk.
 From 1896 to 1899, he edited, in part, the journal České listy šachové (Czech chess letters).
-He composed over 900 chess problems, mainly 2-, 3- and 4-move problems, but also multiple move ones, and more rarely, selfmates.
+He composed over 900 chess problems, mainly 2-, 3-, and 4-move problems, but also multiple-move ones, and more rarely, selfmates.
 With his brother-in-law, Jan Kotrč, he published a selection of 247 problems that he'd composed by 1910.